Ubuntu-Web/winst/README.md

 # winst
-Installer of web-apps created using the WADK
+Installer of web-apps (which are created using the WADK)

+## Install on your system
+Donwload and copy `install-wapp` and `uninstall-wapp` to a folder in your PATH, like `/usr/bin/`.